oauthstuff/draft-oauth-rar/main.md

 The combination of the scope value `openid` and the additional parameter `claims` can be used beside `authorization_details` in the same way as every non-OIDC scope value.

-Alternatively, there could be an authorization data type for OpenID Connect. (#openid) gives an example of how such an authorization data type could look like.
+Alternatively, there could be an authorization data type for OpenID Connect. (#openid) gives an example of what such an authorization data type could look like.

 # Implementation Considerations